chelsieng/InstaSpot/README.md

     <p> These days, social media has become a powerful tool that drives trends and popularity to a great extent.
 Instagram alone
     currently has over one billion active users.
 There is a great potential for increasing reach, popularity, and engagement by optimizing this market.
 Travel posts on Instagram allow users to discover new destinations worldwide through their stunning visuals and scenery.
-Which brings up the following research question: How can social media choose our next travel destination?
+Which brings up the following research question: How can Instagram choose our next travel destination?
 Our goal is to leverage this market by developing a tool that identifies main preferences based on user interests, empowering users to discover new and exciting travel destinations.
 Our model will recommend new landmarks by extracting key features from a dataset of Instagram posts and user input on preference and interest. </p>